funnyboy-roks/funnyboy-roks/README.md

 Check me out on [Modrinth](https://modrinth.com/user/funnyboy-roks).

+If you need support with any of my software or you'd like to suggest something, you are welcome to join my Discord server: <https://discord.gg/qsUP2t5VpW>

 ## Languages

 I like experiment with many languages, though I often choose JavaScript or TypeScript for personal use, and mostly Java for school assignments and projects.